quintel/documentation/modules/merit_order/must-run Profile specifications.markdown

 **Normalize**: The averaged profile is normalized vertically so that the area under the profile is equal to 1/3600.
 Normalization is a hard constraint, it should be double-checked before a profile is included in the model.
 Normalization ensures that the participant will produce the correct amount of MWh/year in merit order.
 This annual energy output is given by research data (effective capacity/unit and full load hours) and the user choices (number of units).

-**Save as Windows-CSV**: If the profile should be readable for the et-engine, it has to be saved in a CSV file that has windows-syle newline commands.
+**Save as Windows-CSV**: If the profile should be readable for the et-engine, it has to be saved in a CSV file that has windows-style newline commands.
 In Excel, you need to save the profile as "Windows Comma Separated (.csv)".

 ##### The profile *"should"* also reflect the Full Load Hours of the participant
 A profile has an intrinsic full load hour characteristic that is described by